Ciaanh/XPChronicle/docs/V2_FRAME_HIERARCHY_ANALYSIS.md

 end

--- AnimationManager will handle this automatically via self.GainFlash -- No custom code needed in LegacyBarStyle.lua
+-- AnimationManager will handle this automatically via self.GainFlash -- No custom code needed in ClassicBarStyle.lua
 ```

 ---